-Trade promotion management (TPM) is quickly becoming one of the highest priorities within CPG organizations since it’s the second-largest item on the P&L. Consumer goods manufacturers assess operator and trade programs, processes and systems due to concerns about the value and return on investment of trade dollars.
+In foodservice, trade promotion management (TPM) is quickly becoming one of the highest tech priorities.
+Trade spending is the second-largest item on the P&L. Manufacturers assess operator and distributor trade programs and processes due to concerns about the value and return on investment of trade dollars.
 An HPM survey says that trade spending has tripled in the past two decades globally.

-Using TPM technology to create trade programs enables companies to contain costs, gain visibility and report accurately on profitability.
-Your organization needs a SaaS solution with functionality that permits you to control and examine your trade dollars.
+Using foodservice TPM functionality to create trade programs enables companies to contain costs, gain visibility and report accurately on profitability.
+Many companies are finding success with TPM SaaS applications that include functionality to control and examine your trade dollars.